The time has come, and kids are heading back to school.

-At the top of your list of “must dos,” should be how to prepare for another successful school year supporting the management of your child’s asthma with anyone who interacts with him or her.
+At the top of your list of “must-dos” should be how to prepare for another successful school year by supporting the management of your child’s asthma with anyone who interacts with them.

 Who is on that list?
-Maybe a few people you hadn’t considered or maybe you have but didn’t know how to get started.
+A few people you hadn’t considered, or maybe you have but didn’t know how to get started.

-The whole process is much easier if roles and responsibilities can be defined for the asthma doctor, the school nurse, teachers, the school bus drive and, of course, for you and your child.
+The whole process is much easier if roles and responsibilities can be defined for everyone on the child’s asthma team.

-Next, meet with your physician, so your child and you can discuss, then create an Asthma Action Plan.
+Being prepared can help when meeting with your child’s physician to discuss and create an Asthma Action Plan.
 This plan should cover medications used at home and school, purpose, dose, and what to do if your child has an asthma attack at school.
-Remember to provide current contact information and provide the needed medication for the school nurse office.
+Remember to provide current contact information and the medication needed for the school nurse’s office.

-Meet with your school nurse and discuss what information should be shared with teachers and school bus driver.
+Finally, meet with your school nurse and discuss what information should be shared with teachers and school personnel.
 Your school nurse can determine the best way to share this information.

-Everyone on the same page will help support your efforts in keeping your child healthy, in school and ready to learn.
-For additional information or to find out how you can bring an asthma program to your school, contact Jeannie Simms at 412-855-4594.
+Everyone on the same page will help support your efforts to keep your child healthy in school and ready to learn.